daniellyluzardo/dcl-recruitment-page/README.md

 ---------------------

 ### Run the tests
+* Always check if your playwright.config.ts file is set to run: testDir: './tests',
 * To run tests locally you can use: `npx playwright test`
 * To run tests locally and generate reports, you can use: `npx playwright test --reporter=line,allure-playwright`
+* To run tests with a specific browser or debugging, you can use tags such as `npx playwright test --project=chromium --debug --headed` IE. `--project=MicrosoftEdge`

 ### Paralelism
 * Due the nature of some tests, Ive decided to set workers to 1 at time to be able to run separatedly on each browser with less errors, you can check this worker setup on `playwright.config.ts`